pmanzoni/pycom_mesh/README.md

 * no need for `ifconfig up` and `thread start`

-## A simple mesh: [still being tested]
+## A simple mesh:

 **File: `"simplemesh.py"`**

-Based on this https://docs.pycom.io/tutorials/lora/lora-mesh.html

 A two nodes mesh.
 Execute the code in two different LoPys.
 The node will start building the mesh.
-Once nodes see each other start, they start sending "hello" messages using UDP.
+Once nodes see each other start, they print the neighbours table and stop.

+## A Lora mesh example: [still being tested]

+**File: `"loramesh.py"`**

+Based on this https://docs.pycom.io/tutorials/lora/lora-mesh.html